christina wocintechchat com swi1DGRCshQ unsplash

 4. Best Practices for Handling Redundancy

-• Training for Managers: Ensure that those responsible for communicating redundancies are trained to handle difficult conversations.
+• Training for Managers: Ensure that those responsible for communicating redundancies are trained to handle difficult conversations and can guide employees through the career transition that follows.

-• Feedback Loop: After the process, gather feedback to understand how it could be handled better in the future.
+• Feedback Loop: After the process, gather feedback to understand how it could be handled better in the future and implement different options instead of redundancy where possible.

 Conclusion